mariopineda/drpineda.ca/resources/spaghettiearthquake/index.md

 <h2>Insurance</h2>
 <p>The materials you will be using are delicate and can easily be damaged during construction or while being stored.
 You have the option of purchasing an insurance policy to rotect you from catastrophic losses.
 The policy will allow you to purchase and additional $1500 of materials.
 The cost of the policy is $500.</p>

-<p>The insurance policy can be purchased from the Indian Stick Insect Insurance Corporation during the first day of the project.
+<p>The insurance policy can be purchased from the <em>Indian Stick Insect Insurance Corporation</em> during the first day of the project.
 The insurance cannot be purchased after the first day.</p>

 <p>You may use the policy only in the event of a catastrophic loss (major damage).
 You cannot use the policy for minor breaks or loss of material.
 The Insurance Adjustor (your teacher) will assess the severity of the damage and determine if your team is elegible for compensation.
 Decisions made by the Adjustor are final!</p>